 The poster series consists of digital and print posters, with plans to display the full collection as a touring exhibit.
 We have no doubt that the conversations that have played out online will continue in face to face viewings.

-Not a Commodity If there’s one thing we’ve learned since starting People of the Second Chance, it’s that there is no shortage of powerful stories out there.
+If there’s one thing we’ve learned since starting People of the Second Chance, it’s that there is no shortage of powerful stories out there.
 With the connection social media brings, it’s getting easier to find those stories every day.
 Fame, failure, pain, redemption, loss, inspiration—we’ve seen stories for every emotion and some with many wrapped into one.

 But our stories are not a commodity; each one is unique and important.
 Failure to see this makes miracles mundane and turns testimonies into little more than spiritual VH1 specials.
 NEVER Beyond challenges the lull that can sometimes overtake us as readers by making us ask—and answer—the questions ourselves.
 People of the Second Chance is about spreading grace like we were meant to spread it.
 It’s about getting to the place where we can cry along with every hurt and cheer along with every victory.
 And with that comes the power to forgive and the power to give a second chance.